freifunk/icvpn/README.md

 2. community diversity
 3. ample resources (cpu, memory, traffic)

-When data needs to be transferd between two nodes, this will happen indepently of those meta nodes.
+When data needs to be transfered between two nodes, this will happen independently of those meta nodes.
 Through the shared network graph a direct transfer is possible and will be tried: at first via UDP, then via TCP, then indirectly.
 While indirect routing is possible the meta nodes are not required to provide forwarding for those packets.